Big Business Pushes Coal-Friendly Kentucky To Embrace Renewables

 That gave utilities permission to offer renewable energy.
 But they still face challenges to produce it.

 The state's cheap coal makes it harder for renewables to compete, and to see a return on investment.
-What's more, Kenya Stump, of the Energy and Environment Cabinet, says Kentucky only has moderate potential for solar power, and not much at all for wind.
+What's more, Kenya Stump, of the Energy and Environment Cabinet, says Kentucky has only moderate potential for solar power, and not much at all for wind.
 She says hydro power holds the most promise.

 Stump is working with companies that want to develop renewable power, but she doesn't foresee a major spike anytime soon.
 "Right now renewables are starting to compete on costs, but not reliability," she says.
 But she adds that once battery technology develops and solar or wind power can be stored, "all bets are off."